 You can work the Raptor many different ways.
 I generally pull the bait with long medium to fast sweeps of the rod then reeling the tip back till it points at the bait (to keep tension in the line).
 If I am in areas that are shallow, a rod tip pointed at the sky worked with short taps almost twitching the bait has caught me fish.
 Similar to a crank bait you can tune this bait, you can have the bait dance around by “untuning” it, or you can tune most of its darting out and run straighter and deeper.
 But I really feel there isn’t a wrong way to work the Raptor, it’s a jerk bait so you put the action to it.

 * Free shipping offer valid on orders shipped within the Continental United States

-* Excludes nets, bump boards and some rods (some areas)
+* Excludes nets and some rods (some areas)